geralnet/zzz/README.md

 PLEASE NOTE:
 You are free to help us and we are glad you do;
 however, you abdcate any intellectual property or ownership of any material you submit to us.
-We will gladly take it as a non-strings attached donation.
+We will gladly take it as a without-strings attached donation.

 *** This project is at version 0.0, so yeah, just started! ***